ligato/docs/docs/testing/robot-framework-guide.md

 # Robot Framework Guide

-This page contains a how-to guide for writing custom integration tests using the VPP Agent's libraries for the Robot framework.
+This page contains a how-to guide for writing custom integration tests using the vpp-agent's libraries for the Robot framework.

 ---

-## Robot Test setup
+## Robot Test Setup

 The following text describes how to write robot test suites (locally or in any other environment).